PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 So the 2-layer model uses the steps 11 to 16 in the same way as the 1-layer model did.
 But it now uses steps 8 to 10 to do US9-related calculations for A2 to A4.
 (Recall that A0 and A1 are simpler calculations and don’t use the US9 task).
 Attention Patterns (5 digits, 2 layers)
 Here is the attention pattern for the sample question “16044+14973=031017=”:

+# Acknowledgements
+I gratefully acknowledge the support of the Apart Lab specifically Fazl (Kiko) Barez and Esben Kran.
+I am also thankful for Neel Nanda etc compiling a list of simple open Mechanistic Interpretability questions that a talented novice can make progress on, and so contribute to the field.